 - a project timeline.

 Please send your proposals, along with your CV and two letters of recommendation to Aoife Murphy Aoife.Murphy@ucc.ie by 30 April, 2018.

-The School of Music & Theatre at UCC offers postgraduate and PhD training through world-class faculty, opportunities to engage with staff and students who work in a wide range of musical and theatrical sub-disciplines, and access to rich collections of resources detailing the history of opera in and beyond Cork City.
-The successful candidate will be supervised by Dr. Jillian Rogers, and registered in the Department of Music in UCC’s School of Music & Theatre.
+The School of Film, Music & Theatre at UCC offers postgraduate and PhD training through world-class faculty, opportunities to engage with staff and students who work in a wide range of musical and theatrical sub-disciplines, and access to rich collections of resources detailing the history of opera in and beyond Cork City.
+The successful candidate will be supervised by Dr. Jillian Rogers, and registered in the Department of Music in UCC’s School of Film, Music & Theatre.